alvinckl8/one-click-hugo-cms/site/content/_index.md

       fall in love with in our shop.
 values:
   heading: OUR VALUES
-  text: >
-    VISION: pursue excellence and build a first-class modern enterprise with international competitiveness.<br>
+  text: Our vision pursue excellence and build a first-class modern enterprise

-    CORE VALUES: keep pace with the times, create value and develop together with customers.<br>

-    CORE PHILOSOPHY: team spirit, the pursuit of excellence.<br>
+    with international competitiveness.
+We keep pace with the times, create value and develop together with customers.
+Our team spirit, the pursuit of excellence.
 ---